-The keyword PRESENT is added to the NamedConstraints that have no ending keyword (PRESENT, ABSENT OF OPTIONAL) and NamedConstraints of the form Identifier ABSENT are added for all fields (i.e. Identifiers) not mentioned explicitly in a NamedConstraint.
+a) the keyword PRESENT is added to the NamedConstraints that have no ending keyword (PRESENT, ABSENT or OPTIONAL);

+b) NamedConstraints of the form Identifier ABSENT are added for all fields (i.e., Identifiers) not mentioned explicitly in a NamedConstraint.
 The NamedConstraints are added to the InnerTypeConstraints before the contributions of each NamedConstraint are derived.